GroupEat/groupeat-api/readme.md

 ## Connect to PostgreSQL

-Browse to https://groupeat.dev/admin/db and type `groupeat` in the password field.
+Browse to https://groupeat.dev/admin/db, ignore the eventual error message and click on 'Login'.